-- We will be providing a Weekly Worship Video every Sunday on YouTube , Facebook,and the Worship section of the website.
-Subtitles will be available for those who are hard of hearing.
+- We have provided two Weekly Worship videos which you can find on YouTube , Facebook,and the Worship section of the website.
+Subtitles are available for those who are hard of hearing.

 - Our online Church of Scotland Hymnary allows you to listen to and search the breadth of music available in the Church Hymnary 4th edition (CH4).